Words & Definitions

 TRANSGENDER -- “Transgender” generally serves as an umbrella term to refer to the full range and diversity of gender identities and expressions.
 It is currently the most widely used and recognized term.
 “Transgender” is an adjective used to describe a person whose gender identity does not match the sex they were assigned at birth.
 [Note: Since "transgender" is an adjective, it is best not to say “transgenders.”
 “Transgender people” is generally viewed as the more respectful term.
 Also, "transgendered" is not a preferred term because it implies that something happened to a person to make them abnormal as opposed to transgenderism being a normal variation of human morphology.]

 CIS-GENDER -- "Cis-gender" is the opposite of "transgender."
 It is a term used to describe people who are not transgender. ("Cis-" is a Latin prefix meaning on the same side as, and is the opposite of "trans-.")

 TRANS, MTF & FTM

 TRANS -- This is popular shorthand to mean "transgender" in all of its variety.

 MTF -- This is an abbreviation for “Male-To-Female.”
 It is a synonym for “transgender woman” or "transgender girl" and is used to designate a person who was assigned male at birth but whose gender identity and expression are female.
 This designation is used less frequently because it implies that the person was once male, which in terms of gender identity, may not be true.
-It isstill widely used in clinical settings as is "natal male," which means "born male."
-It is far more accurate to say "assigned male," as many transwomen have never experienced themselves as being male.
+It is still widely used in clinical settings as is "natal male," which means "born male."
+It is far more accurate to say "assigned male," as many transwomen have never experienced themselves to be male.

 FTM -- This is an abbreviation for “Female-To-Male.”
 It is a clinical term and synonym for “transgender man” or "transgender boy."
 [See MTF.]